-- Use expertise and resources that are already available within the organisation.
+- Use expertise and resources within the organisation.

-- Use PESTLE analysis together with other techniques, such as SWOT analysis, Porter's Five Forces, competitor analysis, or scenario planning.
+- Use PESTLE analysis alongside other techniques, such as SWOT analysis, Porter's Five Forces, competitor analysis, or scenario planning.

 - Don’t jump to conclusions about the future based on the past or present.